“True Story” Podcasts

 Freez FLV to MP3 converter – convert Flash FLV files to MP3 files so that they can be played in Windows Media Player.

-Renamer – a powerful and flexible file renaming tool, which offers B ATCH renaming procedures, including prefixes, suffixes, replacements, case changes, as well as removing contents of brackets, adding number sequences, changing file extensions, etc.
+Renamer – a powerful and flexible file renaming tool, which offers batch renaming functions, including prefixes, suffixes, replacements, case changes, as well as removing contents of brackets, adding number sequences, changing file extensions, etc.

 TeamViewer – Remote access of computer by multiple people